verlok/verlok.github.io/_posts/2020-01-16-how-to-productively-use-the-new-chromium-based-microsoft-edge-browser.md

 image: microsoft-edge-page-screenshot__2x.jpg
 ---

 The new Chromium-based Microsoft edge browser is finally here!
 Here’s a practical guide on how you can use it productively from day one.
-TL;DR: Download it, change the default search engine, optionally set the dark theme.
+TL;DR: Download it, change the default search engine, install extensions, also from the Chrome Web Store.

 <img alt="Microsoft Edge page screenshot" src="/assets/post-images/microsoft-edge-page-screenshot__ph.png" data-src="/assets/post-images/microsoft-edge-page-screenshot__1x.jpg" data-srcset="/assets/post-images/microsoft-edge-page-screenshot__1x.jpg 1x, /assets/post-images/microsoft-edge-page-screenshot__2x.jpg 2x" class="lazy post-image">